iterative/dvc.org/content/docs/command-reference/init.md

 directory that is not part of a Git repo, or to make DVC ignore Git.
 Examples
 include:

-- Version control other than Git is being used.
+- SCM other than Git is being used.
 Even though there are DVC features that require DVC to be run in the Git repo, DVC can work well with other version control systems.
-Since DVC relies on simple `dvc.yaml` files to manage <abbr>pipelines</abbr>, data, etc, they can be added into any version control system, thus providing large data files and directories versioning.
+Since DVC relies on simple `dvc.yaml` files to manage
+  <abbr>pipelines</abbr>, data, etc, they can be added into any version control
+  system, thus providing large data files and directories versioning.

 - There is no need to keep the history at all, e.g. having a deployment automation like running a data pipeline using `cron`.